narcode/offzz/README.md

 # off<>zz
-Pool of Supercollider live coding sessions for re-use, recycling and future refrence
+Pool of Supercollider live coding sessions for re-use, recycling and future reference